hanzhi713/image-collage-maker/README.md

 pip3 install itchat opencv-python tqdm scikit-learn lap
 ```

-If lap cannot be successfully installed, try to install lapsolver
+If lap cannot be successfully installed, try to install lapsolver instead.

-Because SciPy's linear sum assignment is implemented in Python，it is slow.
+Because SciPy's linear sum assignment is implemented in Python, it is slow.
 So I chose lap/lapsolver whose kernels are implemented in C++

 ## How to use